Will Studd: Other Television Work

 Studd was a guest judge on MasterChef on Network Ten's and multiple appearances as on What's Cooking?
 (Australia TV series).

 Family

 Ellie Studd and Sam Studd aka 'The Studd Siblings' are the youngest of Will's three children.
 Over the last decade, they have separately traveled Australia and the world, working with celebrated mongers and makers; learning to make, mature and sell cheese.
 Both Ellie and Sam are now members of the esteemed International Guilde Des Fromagers.
 These days, they spend their time hand-selecting artisan cheeses alongside Will for the ‘Selected by Will Studd’ range, and working tirelessly to share these cheeses with the US and Australian markets.
-His eldest daughter Fleur Studd co-founded Melbourne Coffee Merchants and Market Lane Coffee in partnership with her father, which helped to drastically influenced the coffee scene in Australia.
+His eldest daughter Fleur Studd co-founded Melbourne Coffee Merchants and Market Lane Coffee in partnership with her father.